• Skip to primary navigation

 Adapted from Mary Berry’s Florentines

-I melted the syrup, sugar and flour together in a small pan over a gentle heat.
+I melted the syrup, sugar and butter together in a small pan over a gentle heat.

 Fruity Coconut Florentines